-To update the connection manually, click Run on the floating workflow menu.
+To transfer the data manually, click Run on the floating workflow menu.
 Remember that each time you do this, a new entry will be created in the destination tab.

 Step 5: Automate the workflow

-To automate this process, click Automate on the menu and select how frequently you want automatic updates.
+To automate this process, click Automate on the menu and select how frequently you want automatic transfers.

 This can be hourly, daily, weekly, or monthly and you can specify the precise time of day, or the day of the week.

-Note that every time there’s an update, Sheetgo will append a new data entry in the destination file.
-If your data doesn’t change too often, reduce the frequency of automatic updates to avoid duplicated data entries in the spreadsheet.
+Note that every time there’s a transfer, Sheetgo will append a new data entry in the destination file.
+If your data doesn’t change too often, reduce the frequency of automatic transfers to avoid duplicated data entries in the spreadsheet.

-Here I want to analyze daily stock prices fluctuations, so I schedule Daily updates.
+Here I want to analyze daily stock prices fluctuations, so I schedule Daily transfers.

 Append CSV data in a spreadsheet automatically